Which CMS is Best? WordPress CMS vs HubSpot COS/CMS

-When it comes to picking a content management system (CMS), there are many options to choose from.
-Two popular CMS platforms, for those with digital marketing in mind, are WordPress and HubSpot.
+When it comes to picking a CMS, there are many options to choose from.
+The two most popular CMS platforms, for those with digital marketing in mind, are definitely WordPress and HubSpot.
 In this blog, we dive into what makes each platform unique, along with the benefits and limitations of each so that you can make the best CMS choice for your business.

 - Ease of use

 - Design and Customization